Perfectoid fields in the language of rings: Introduction

 \subsection{Acknowledgements}

 We wish to thank Sylvy Anscombe, Philip Dittmann, Leo Gitin, and Konstantinos Kartas for their interest and inspiring discussions.
 Special thanks to Sylvy Anscombe and Philip Dittmann for their multitude of very helpful comments on a previous version, in particular around Lemma \ref{lem-rk1} and \cite{AK16}.
+We also thank the anonymous referee for their detailed reading of the paper and their many helpful comments!
 Moreover, our gratitude goes to the organizers of the DDG seminar (Séminaire Structures algébriques ordonnées), a wonderful seminar whose 40th birthday is celebrated with this volume.
 Merci beaucoup à vous, Françoise Delon, Max Dickmann et Danielle Gondard, d'avoir organisé cet excellent séminaire pendant plus de quarante ans.
 Merci également, Vincent Bagayoko, de t'être joint à eux et pour perpétuer la tradition.